brillnik/ballet-paper/README.md

 ###
-        ·   	**Access the Deployed App - **Once the deployment is successful, Vercel will provide you with a unique URL where your app is hosted.
+Access the Deployed App - **Once the deployment is successful, Vercel will provide you with a unique URL where your app is hosted.
 Access it in your browser to view your deployed app.

 ### **Redeploying**

-** **

-        ·   	After making changes to your app, redeploy it by running:
+After making changes to your app, redeploy it by running:

 ```bash